Lincoln Castle Information

 360 deg walk a complete circuit of the castle walls, with audio tour and explore the dungeons.

 Experience the hope and hardship of the victorian prison.

 Lots of family interactive experiences, dressing up, touch screens and hidden stories.

 By Norman times, Lincoln was the third city of the realm in prosperity and importance.
 The city even had its own mint for making coins.
 In 1068, two years after the Battle of Hastings, William the Conqueror began building Lincoln Castle on a site occupied since Roman times.

 One of the first structures on the site was the Lucy Tower motte and its bailey, to which another motte and stone walls were added early in the 12th century.
 These would have dominated the skyline along with the nearby Cathedral.

 For 900 years the castle has been used as a court and prison.
 The coffin like pews in the chapel, were to remind prisoners of their fate and to ensure that they could not see each other.
 Many prisoners were deported to Australia and others executed on the ramparts.

 A full picture of the ‘life’ of Lincoln Castle can be gained from the timeline in the downloads section.

 October to March 10am to 4pm

-For more information on the Castle and the Events for 2015, detailed prices inc. concessions, Please CLICK HERE
+For more information on the Castle and the Events, detailed prices inc. concessions, Please CLICK HERE